maplight/votersedge-static-pages/en/il/about-voters-edge.il.md

-## Welcome to Voter's Edge Illinois
+## Welcome to Voter’s Edge Illinois

 Voter’s Edge Illinois is a comprehensive, nonpartisan online guide to federal, state, and local elections in the state of Illinois.
-Voter's Edge Illinois is a project of MapLight.
+Voter’s Edge Illinois is a project of MapLight.

 #### With Voter’s Edge Illinois, voters can: